daijingz/Algorithm-and-Design/README.md

 * To see various kinds of testing works please see **Testing** folder. (https://github.com/daijingz/Algorithm-and-Design/tree/main/Testing)
 * To see **regular files** please see current repository. (https://github.com/daijingz/Algorithm-and-Design)

-This project includes algorithm designs with Python, C++, Java and other programming languages' Implementations.
+This project includes algorithm designs with Python, C++, Java and other programming languages (MATLAB, C)' Implementations.

 **Reminder**
 * This project includes some past works from taken courses, self-working, and funs